 Specific knowledge is found by pursuing your genuine curiosity and passion rather than whatever is hot right now.

 Code and media are permissionless leverage.
 They’re the leverage behind the newly rich.
-You can create software and media that works for you while you sleep.
+You can create software and media that works for you while you sleep, or use software like that help with payroll success once you have a business.

 There is no skill called “business.”
 Avoid business magazines and business classes.